 gather your ramekins. grease and sugar them. my mom taught me to spray them with pam and dust them with granulated sugar. then pour in your batter. i love this cake batter because it is thick and industrious like mousse. bake them a bit longer than cupcakes. watch them in the oven and do the toothpick test. i baked mine 26 minutes, however my oven is the most fickle thing on the planet.

-while your ramekin cakes are cooling–but before you flip them–whip up your favorite frosting. (don't worry, this dessert is worth all the dishes in the sink.) when all else fails, i turn to the classic buttercream. i splurge on real butter if i am making frosting or baking bread.
-3 cups powdered sugar / 1 tsp. vanilla / 1 cube butter / 6 Tbs. milk. the key is to beat it for longer than you think. that will make it super fluffy and fantastic. all the while praying that those cakes come out of their ramekins. turning cakes out gives me major anxiety.
+while your ramekin cakes are cooling–but before you flip them–whip up your favorite frosting. (don't worry, this dessert is worth all the dishes in the sink.) when baking chocolate cake i turn to the classic white buttercream frosting. use about 2 1/2 to 3 cups powdered sugar, 1 tsp. vanilla and 1 cube unsalted butter. beat or whip the mixture for a good long while to whip it into a fluffy frosting. if it gets too thick, add a teaspoons of milk (one at a time) until you get your desired consistency. the key is to beat it for longer than you think. all the while praying that those itty bitty cakes come out of their ramekins. turning cakes out gives me major anxiety.

 loosen them, ever so gingerly, with a plastic knife. i feel that plastic knives give the most give to my precious little cakes. when you feel you are ready, turn and pat gently. if they are ripe, they will usually plop right out into your palm like good little girls and boys. if they resist and tug, that means they are gonna give you a run for your money.

 one of my little cakes was naughty. it didn't want to come out and play. so benji and i shared a mid-morning treat; a chocolate cake stump. yum.